SUEPPhysics/SUEPCoffea_dask/README.md

 ## Overview

 The workflow is as follows:
 1. `workflows/`: Produce NTuples from NanoAOD files using the NTuple maker for your analysis.
-This is done using coffea producers treating events as awkard arrays, and clustering using FastJet.
+This is done using coffea producers treating events as awkward arrays, and clustering using FastJet.
 The NTuples are stored in hdf5 files in tabular format in pandas dataframes.
 This is usually ran through HTCondor or Dask.
 See the README in `workflows/` for more information for how to run this for each analysis.
 2. `histmaker/`: Make histograms from the NTuples using the histmaker.
 The histograms are stored in root files hist histograms.
 You can run this locally or through Slurm.
 See the README in `histmaker/` for more information for how to run this.
 3. `plotting.`: Plot the histograms using the plotting notebooks.
 See the README in `plotting/` for more information.

-**(Optional) Merge and Move NTuples**

-5. Merge the hdf5 files for faster plotting, see section above.
-6. Depending the way you have set it up, the output is on a remote filesystem, so move the hdf5 files (and/or the merged ones if you went through step 5), to a local filesystem for faster reading.

-**Plotting**

-7. Run `make_plots.py` (if needed, with `multithread.py`) over all the desired datasets to produce histograms
-8. Use plotting notebooks like `plot.ipynb` to display them.